Yousf167/Obsidian_notes/Competitive Programiming/Number Theory/GCD.md

 **Example**:
 - Given an array $[8, 12, 6, 4]$, the prefix GCD array is $[8, 4, 2, 2]$.
 **Use Case**:
-- Problems where you need to compute GCD over subarrays (e.g., "Find the maximum GCD of any subarray").
+- Problems where you need to compute GCD over sub-arrays (e.g., "Find the maximum GCD of any sub-array").

 ---